OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/oci-vbs-03.png)

 Select *Workspaces* in the left menu to get all the workspaces in the project.
 Then select the appropiate workspace asigned to you by the trainer.
-In this tutorial, you will see that the screenshots show *userXX*, but you will have to change XX with your user number.
+You shoud be able to see the workspaces assigned to you (make sure **mine** is selected and not others).
-> Note: if the trainer asign you the numbre 01 or user01, your workspace will be something like **workspace-user01**.
+> Note: Unless the lab instructor explains to you differently, in theory your workspace should be something like **YourName-workspace**.

-All trainees will use their own git repository tied to their own workspace.

 ![](./images/oci-vbs-04.png)

-Wait a couple of second to access to your workspace.
+Click your Workspace and wait a couple of seconds to access it.
 You should see the *Welcome to your Workspace* page.

 ![](./images/oci-vbs-05.png)